Bifidobacterium breve

 Necrotizing enterocolitis (NEC) prevention in preterm infants

 B. breve M-16V is one of the most-validated probiotic strains for NEC prevention in preterm/very-low-birth-weight infants.
 Multiple cohort studies and meta-analyses show M-16V supplementation in NICU settings reduces NEC incidence, infectious complications, and hospitalization duration.
 M-16V has been adopted as standard NICU probiotic in many Japanese hospitals and is increasingly used internationally.
-(Note: a separate B. breve strain, BBG-001, did NOT show NEC benefit in a phase 3 trial — strain specificity is critical.)
+(Note: a separate B. breve strain, BBG-001, did not show NEC benefit in a phase 3 trial — strain specificity is critical.)

 Maternal-infant allergy prevention (combination with BB536)